 "There's no group that I bond with," he told Howard.

 Lopez mused that he occasionally "drift[s] off" when he has too much to drink, before going on to explain that alcohol is "like a companion" to him.
 "I don't know man, it's like a friend," he described.

 "But I wouldn't go to rehab … I would just fucking wait it out," Lopez revealed.
 "It's like, you have one, you have ten … So I try not to have any."

 George is proud about his new TV Land sitcom "Lopez," which premieres on Wednesday, and he suspects it might be successful enough to stay on the air for a while.

 "I think it's a good show," Lopez told Howard.
 "I'm running out of ways to use my name — but I like this one for a few years."

-He told Howard and Robin that a large portion of his show will focus on his day to day problems.
+George told Howard and Robin a large portion of his show will focus on his day-to-day problems.
 "People think when you have money you don't have problems," Lopez said, before insisting that couldn't be further from the truth.

 "What are your problems?"
 Howard wondered.

 "There's a couple of them," he replied, before telling a story of moving into a new house in Los Angeles, forgetting the code to his alarm system, getting the police sent to his house, and not having them believe he was the home owner.